Globular star cluster M68

 Visual magnitude: 9,0m

-Distance to the star clusters M68 to the Sun is 36580 light years
+Distance from the star clusters M68 to the Sun is 36580 light years

 Angular size: 11'